yojoots/libbitcoin-system-wiki/Byproduct-Mining-Fallacy.md

 Bitcoin requires the consumption of resources in widespread use, as an aspect of its [security](https://github.com/libbitcoin/libbitcoin-system/wiki/Censorship-Resistance-Property).
 Energy for example is a factor of all production, along with time and labor.
 Such fundamental resources tend to increase in consumption given reduced price.
 Furthermore, given that energy is a factor in all production, the cost of other products (e.g. computing memory) also reduce to energy, time and labor - with labor itself representing energy cost (e.g. food production).

-So given the implied reduced price, production tends to expand accordingly (growing capital and therefore making [people](Glossary#person) wealthier overall). **As such a consequent reduction in overall energy consumption cannot be assumed**, invalidating the theory.
+So given the implied reduced price, production tends to expand accordingly (growing capital and therefore making [people](Glossary#person) wealthier overall).
+This [price stability](Stability-Property) is a general characteristic of all commodities. **As such a consequent reduction in overall energy consumption cannot be assumed**, invalidating the theory.